• 35, 1st Main Rd, Munireddy layout, Bandepalya, Garvebhavi Palya, Bengaluru, 560068

 Optimizing the Power of Digital Twins

 Digital twins, virtual replicas of physical systems, are becoming increasingly valuable for electronics manufacturers.
 Generative AI can take digital twins a step further.
 By creating realistic simulations of various production scenarios, manufacturers can identify bottlenecks, test new configurations, and optimize production processes without ever disrupting the actual assembly line.
+Jensen Huang the CEO of Nvidia mentioned Digital Twins as one of the key use cases of AI in manufacturing in his keynote at GTC 2024.
+You can read about what Nvidia is doing to enable Digital Twins here.

 Design Innovation at Warp Speed